MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineDialInConferencingUser.md

 ### -BridgeId

-*This parameter has been deprecated from Teams Powershell Modules 3.0 and above due to limited usage*.
+*This parameter has been deprecated from Teams PowerShell Modules 3.0 and above due to limited usage*.

 Specifies the globally-unique identifier (GUID) for the audio conferencing bridge.